Windows 11 Start menu UI

 “Microsoft global hackathon kicks off next week,” Rudy Huyn, who works at Microsoft as a Partner Architect for Windows and Microsoft Store, noted in a post on X. “I’ve got a few ideas for Windows, but first I want to hear from you…..
 “What do you miss most in Windows?
 How can Windows help you more with your daily tasks?”

-One user pointed out that Windows Virtual Desktop isn’t smooth, at least not as much as Windows 10.
-For those unaware, Virtual Desktop is a multitasking feature (and my personal favourite) that allows you to group apps.
+One user told Rudy Huyn that Windows Virtual Desktop isn’t smooth, at least not as much as Windows 10.
+For those unaware, Virtual Desktop is a multitasking feature (and my personal favourite) that allows you to group apps in different desktops.
 For example, you can create a Virtual Desktop for your personal, office or other use cases.

-But some people have previously flagged that the Virtual desktop isn’t as smooth as Windows 10, and it could lag in some cases.
+But some people have previously flagged that the Virtual desktop isn’t smooth after Windows 11.
+It feels choppy, and Windows 11 has a problem with laggy animations in some cases.

 “It’s less laggy than swiping with 3 fingers, but it is still delayed about 2 seconds to start the animation,” one user told Microsoft’s Rudy Huyn.
 “Yes, it’s quite laggy for me too,” another user added.